Variational Markov chain mixtures with automatic component selection: Conclusion

 The current bottleneck, shared among all the standard methods for fitting Markov chain mixture models (EM and variational EM), is the convergence to locally optimal parameters.
 Running these methods with many random initializations is the currently proposed solution, but it is the computationally limiting aspect of the approach.
 Future work should identify and rigorously justify an initialization strategy that works well for variational EM with any trajectory length $T$.

-The paper also contributes a new theorem that fundamentally limits the classification accuracy of any Markov chain classification algorithm.
-The bound is stated in terms of the Kullback-Leibler divergence between the underlying Markov chains, and it suggests exponentially increasing accuracy with the trajectory length $T$.
+The paper also provides a theorem that lower bounds the classification error for any Markov chain mixture model, similar to classical information-theoretic bounds.
+The bound is stated in terms of the Kullback-Leibler divergence between the underlying Markov chains, and it suggests the optimal classification error decreases exponentially in $T$ because the trajectory-level KL divergence grows linearly in $T$.
 This prediction is repeatedly supported in the numerical experiments (Secs.~\ref{sec:synthetic}, \ref{sec:lastfm}, \ref{sec:gene}).
 The theory precisely quantifies the established wisdom \cite{ramoni2002bayesian} that long trajectories are better than short ones.
+The bound requires no ergodicity or mixing-time assumptions, making it applicable to transient or non-stationary dynamics common in short experimental trajectories.

-Last, there is the question of how the Markov chain mixtures can be used by scientists.
-Three of the four experiments (Secs.~\ref{sec:lastfm}, \ref{sec:ultrarunners}, \ref{sec:gene}) were designed with applications in mind, and the method was found to yield sensible, reliable interpretations.
+Last, there is a natural question: when should scientists use Markov chain mixture models in the future?
+Three of the four experiments (Secs.~\ref{sec:lastfm}, \ref{sec:ultrarunners}, \ref{sec:gene}) involved real data or real biological systems, and the mixture modeling approach led to accurate and interpretable results.
 One of the authors (C.E.M.) listened to indie rock on \texttt{Last.fm} in 2007 while the other author (R.J.W.) runs ultramarathons competitively, and they can attest to the qualitative accuracy of the Markov chain mixture models.
+More broadly, these results reinforce a simple point: careful probabilistic modeling and inference, even when built from classical ingredients, can remain competitive in modern high-throughput settings, serving as an interpretable baseline against which newer approaches are compared.